pet-sitting/pettoren/README.md

 ## Introduction

 Pettoren is a website that allows pet owners to list their pet's availability, to help them find nearby reliable pet sitters.
-Conversely, it also help pet sitters easily find nearby available pets to take care of.
+Conversely, it also helps pet sitters easily find nearby available pets to take care of.

 ## Languages and tools
 <p>